tesujimath/letters-to-amy/content/post/walking-by-faith/index.md

 Notice that little word, so.
 What was the reason Abraham became the father of many nations?
 Because he believed.

-When we walk by faith, God fulfills his plans and purposes in us and through us.
+When we walk by faith, God fulfils his plans and purposes in us and through us.
 There is a causal link.
 What more motivation could we have than this?

 Keep on walking by faith, Amy! 🙏